The skin’s natural protective barrier

 A pH level is the measurement of the concentration of acids in liquids.
 As our skin consists largely of water, it has its own pH level.
 Our skin is slightly acidic as a result of the combination of the skin’s own substances such as sebum, sweat and water.
 The pH level plays an important role in correct skin care: the protective acid mantel has an average pH level of 5.5.

 By contrast, normal soap has a much higher pH level – so the skin’s pH level is raised when cleansing.
 Only healthy and normal skin manages to reduce the pH to its natural level in a short amount of time.
-Find out more about your skin and how it works here.
+Find more skin care tips for beauitful skin.